Understanding Eczema: Causes, Symptoms, Stages, and Treatment Approaches

 Now, let us come to the most important part of this blog, which is eczema treatment options

-Eczema treatment focuses on reducing inflammation, relieving itching, and preventing recurrences.
+Eczema treatment focuses on controlling inflammation, relieving itching, repairing the skin barrier, and preventing recurrence.

 1. Corticosteroids (Topical and Oral)